brayvid/AppliedComputation/README.md

 Run_QuadMin.m: Enter a quadratic function in N variables and run to find the extremal values of the function.

-Run_Quadprog.m: An interface for the [quadprog](https://www.mathworks.com/help/optim/ug/quadprog.html "quadprog at Mathworks.com") function.
+Run_Quadprog.m: An interface for the [quadprog](https://www.mathworks.com/help/optim/ug/quadprog.html "quadprog at Mathworks.com") function, performing quadratic optimization.

 Run_SecondOrderODE.m: Input a single second order differential equation and run to plot the solution.